Train: Unpowered rail vehicles

-Railroad cars, also known in CwthE as wagons, are unpowered rail vehicles which are typically pulled by locomotives.
+Railroad cars, also known in CwthE as wagons, are unpowered rail vehicles typically pulled by locomotives.
 Many different types exist, specialized to handle various types of cargo.
 Some common types include boxcars (CwthE: covered goods wagons) that carry a wide variety of cargo, flatcars (CwthE: flat wagons) which have flat tops to hold cargo, hopper cars which carry bulk commodities, and tank cars which carry liquids and gases.
 Examples of more specialized types of train cars include bottle cars which hold molten steel, Schnabel cars which handle very heavy loads, and refrigerator cars which carry perishable goods.

 Early train cars were small and light, much like early locomotives, but over time they have become larger as locomotives have become more powerful.